 BPH can cause problems like a weak urine stream or need to pee a lot.
-Some of the medicines ease these symptoms by calming the muscles in the prostate and bladder.
-Medicine is the most common way to treat men with mild BPH.
+Some of the medicines ease these BPH symptoms by calming the muscles in the prostate and bladder.
+Medicine is the most common way to treat men with mild.
 So, here are the medicines which are helpful in treating BPH:

 Side Effects of Alpha Blockers